warehouse-web/warehouse/src/pages/events/2020-04-03-hordaland-kunstsenter-bergen-art-book-fair.md

       projects that explore with a critical eye, the trademarks of fashion.

       Warehouse is selling several publications such as the *JOIN manual* and the *JOIN Collective Conversation* magazine.
-Several issues of *A Magazine Reader*, as well as issues of the *PORTAL* readers.
-There's an exclusive pre-sale of the newest *Press & Fold '*The Luxury Issue' and several items of Warehouse Wear.
+Several issues of *A Magazine Reader*, as well as issues of the *PORTAL* readers, *Press & Fold '*The Street Issue' and several items of Warehouse Wear.
 location: Hordaland Kunstsenter
 date: 2019-11-14T11:11:00.000Z
 ---